QuadmanSWE/QuadmanSWE.github.io/docs/_posts/2024-11-04-keycloak-in-multi-tenant-self-service-scenarios.md

 ![Simplified azure arcitecture drawing of dns, keycloak in azure web apps, and a jdbc connection to azure sql database](../assets/2024-11-04-img2-azure-architecture.png)

-In my reference platform you can get this running with kubernetetes and postgres instead.
+In my reference platform you can get this running with kubernetes and postgres instead.
 Link at the bottom of the post.
 [The code to get the custom image is here](https://github.com/QuadmanSWE/ds-ref-platform/tree/main/multitenant-keycloak).

 ### Goals